Devils Gate Power Station

 The Devils Gate Power Station is a conventional hydroelectric power station located in north-western Tasmania, Australia.
 The dam is 84 m high.
 It is one of the thinnest concrete arch dams in the world.

 Technical details

 Part of the Mersey–Forth scheme that comprises seven hydroelectric power stations, the Devils Gate Power Station is the sixth station in the run-of-river scheme.
 The power station is located below the double-arched concrete Devils Gate Dam which forms Lake Barrington.
 Water from the lake is fed to the power station by a 150 m single penstock tunnel.

-The power station was commissioned in 1971 by the Hydro Electric Corporation and has one Boving Francis turbine, with a generating capacity of 63 MW of electricity.
+The power station was commissioned in 1969 by the Hydro Electric Corporation and has one Boving Francis turbine, with a generating capacity of 63 MW of electricity.
 The station output, estimated to be 314 GWh annually, is fed to TasNetworks' transmission grid via an 11 kV/110 kV Siemens generator transformer to the outdoor switchyard.

 Recreation

-Lake Barrington is a world-famous rowing venue that hosted the 1990 World Rowing Championships.
+Lake Barrington hosted the 1990 World Rowing Championships.